Truth Hurts (song): Controversies

 "Truth Hurts" was the subject of two allegations of plagiarism concerning its opening line "I just took a DNA test, turns out I'm 100% that bitch".
 After Lizzo filed a trademark application for the phrase "100% that bitch" on June 10, 2019, singer Mina Lioness (Amina Bogle-Barriteau) tweeted on August 28 that she shared a similar Twitter post in February 2017 "I did a DNA test and found out I'm 100% that bitch."
 Lizzo responded that her use of the phrase "I'm 100% that bitch" was based on an Instagram meme and that she was not aware of Lioness's original tweet.

 On October 15, producers Justin and Jeremiah Raisen posted on Instagram that the opening line was lifted from an unreleased demo, "Healthy", that they co-wrote with Lizzo and other songwriters.
 They attributed the lyric to Lioness's tweet.
 In response, Lizzo's lawyer stated that the Raisens did not co-write "Truth Hurts" and that the Raisens "expressly renounced any claim to the work, in writing, months ago".

 Lioness was credited as a co-writer of the song on October 23, 2019.
 On the same day, Lizzo filed a lawsuit against the Raisens for alleged harassment.
 In an Instagram post, Lizzo wrote "The creator of the tweet is the person I am sharing my success with...not these men.
 Period."

+Lioness posted a Tweet on October 23, 2019, saying "I just took a DNA test, turns out I'm a credited writer for the number one song on Billboard."